 In this case, you can go with the network diagnostics.
 It is the intrinsic Mac OS X’ way to help you in debugging the ‘WiFi connected no internet Mac’ problem.
 Just navigate to the Apple menu > network section.
 Once there, click on the Diagnostics option followed by the Assist me button.
 It will guide you through a range of tests, from checking your wireless or Ethernet to DNS servers.

 4. Power-Cycle Your Router and Extender

 If you are still having the WiFi issues on your Mac, it’s time to check the router.
 Turn your router off, wait for a few minutes and then turn it back on again.
 This process is known as power cycling.
 Once done, try connecting your Mac to the router again.

 Apply the same process on your Netgear WiFi range extender.
 However, keep in mind to disconnect all the connected devices to your extender’s network.
 And after power cycling, you can connect your Mac to the extender and router again.

 Getting Back Online

 So now, you should not get WiFi connected but no internet access error on your Mac.
 At times, users are not able to connect to the internet even after following the aforementioned steps because some outages are just beyond their control.
-In this case, all you have to do is simply contact the professionals at toll-free 1-888-927-4505.
+In this case, all you have to do is simply contact our professionals.
 They will fix every technical issue with your internet connection and get you back online within minutes.